ttytm/wthrr-the-weathercrab/README.md

 Depending on the place you are looking for, you might need to be more specific.
 For example, the above call will get Melbourne in Australia.
 If you are aiming for Melbourne in the US, ask for `melbourne,florida`.
-If the address contains spaces, separate them with a hyphen or enclose them in quotation marks (e.g., "new-york" or "new york").
+If the address contains spaces, separate them with a hyphen or enclose them in quotation marks (e.g., `new-york` or `"new york"`).

 To search explicitly for a weather station in the vicinity, call